 If an employee is finding it hard to get their employment rights, it’s likely they can resolve the problem through mediation, by going to Employment New Zealand or the Human Rights Commission.

-An employee might have problems getting their domestic violence rights at work.
+An employee might have problems getting their family violence rights at work.
 For example, their employer:

-- won’t pay them for domestic violence leave
+- won’t pay them for family violence leave

 - did not answer their request for short-term flexible working within the 10 working days limit